beyondest/lessons/IDE/VS.md

 - View error list: `Ctrl + Alt + E`
 - View output window: `Ctrl + Alt + O`
 - View solution explorer: `Ctrl + Alt + L`
+- Split Editor Vertically: `Alt + W + V` when you have 2 tabs open
+- Split Editor Horizontally: `Alt + W + H` when you have 2 tabs open

 ## Work Operations

 - **Compare two file differences**: Right-click on the file in the solution explorer and click "Compare with".
 - **Add dependent project**: Drag the project file to the project that requires a dependent project.